 Services are successful when those served: live in safe, affordable housing and homelessness is prevented; maintain their optimal physical and mental health; find suitable employment or pursue education; have recreation and socializing opportunities; and, report a sense of satisfaction with their quality of life.

 Because mental illness can affect every area of a person’s life, Guild focuses on an integrated model of care, treating the whole person, not just the mental illness.
 This whole health approach helps prevent hospitalizations and enhances the quality of life so individuals can live successfully in the community.
 Services are mobile, provided in the community when and where needed.

-33% more individuals found jobs with help from Employment Services , an increase over 2014.
-Meet the team on page [TBD].
+33% more individuals found jobs with help from Employment Services, an increase over 2015.

-We’re progressing in our work to serve as a Behavioral Health Home (BHH), a model that provides comprehensive coordination of physical and behavioral health care.
-Learn more in the Year at a Glance section.
+We launched Behavioral Health Home (BHH) services, a model that provides comprehensive coordination of physical and behavioral health care.

 Fully utilize service capacity and achieve revenue targets established for operations; increase active monitoring of Annual Operating Plan to account for variance and quickly make adjustments as needed; meet Key Performance Indicators of effectiveness, efficiency and satisfaction in each of the service areas; implement secure texting; increase internal reporting frequency of services effectiveness indicators from annual reporting to quarterly; hold minimum of two all-agency staff meetings for training as well as strengthening accountable culture and increasing understanding of change related to healthcare reform.